Upwatcher Upwatcher

 Is machine learning still in demand on Upwork in 2026?

-What hourly rate should I charge for ML work on Upwork?
+What hourly rate should I charge for machine learning work?

 Hourly rate distribution